Excessive Use Ordinance in Effect

 On August 30, 2016, the Governor signed into law Senate Bill (SB) 814, adding language to the Water Code (commencing with section 365) that prohibits “excessive water use” by single family residential customers whenever mandatory rationing is in effect, or when the District is affected by a drought declared by the Governor based on local conditions.
 Each urban retail water supplier is required to define “excessive water use” within its boundaries and establish a method of identifying and discouraging such excessive water use.

-The amended ordinance will now be in place during stages 3 and 4 droughts as before, as well as during stage 2 droughts and applicable Governor-declared drought emergencies.
-It establishes a penalty of $2 per unit of water used above the following thresholds:
+The amended ordinance is now active during stage 2, 3 and 4 droughts, as well as during applicable Governor-declared drought emergencies.
+The ordinance establishes a penalty of $2 per unit of water used above the following thresholds:

 - Stage 2 droughts: 66 units per month, or roughly 1,646 gallons per day